Cool marketing slash Corporate Social Responsibility alert:

 Bacardi, and Spotify, and music trio Major Lazer have launched the Music Liberates Music program, which will give up-and-coming artists a chance to record their music.

 Fast Company reports that, from June 6-30, every time Major Lazer’s new song, “Front of the Line” streams on Spotify, Bacardi will donate studio time for aspiring Caribbean artists.
+This enables the artists to use state of the art equipment like phono preamps.
+These new pages from the Graham Slee HiFi will show you how important this equipment is.

 “The more listens, the more studio time these emerging artists will get.
 It’ll take about 50 plays to log one second in the studio, or 180,000 plays for one hour of studio time.
 And given Major Lazer’s pedigree of hits notching more than 40 million plays, that studio time should add up.”